 Now take that theory and walk your way back into the puppies life…now is where in your memory you can reach a clue and begin the repair process..it can be done.
 Somewhere the pup started a little whimper or the sadness set in when he wasn’t with you, again, you displayed sweet appreciation for the missing of you.

 Diligence is obviously the key here.
 Remember the diligence it took in those first few weeks to potty train?
 Well, here again, we’ll need quality time to undo what in fact your own actions caused.

 Telling the pup to stay in one room while you are in another room, even if it means using a baby gate is our first achievement we need to conquer.
 Treats are necessary for this.
 And then we grow to you being outside rather than in the next room and rewards for his good behavior are paramount.

 Next, grow from this to longer periods of time.
 And whatever you do let’s not make a great big celebration each time you come in the door, rather a calm and relaxed attitude as if you had been home all the time and now coming in as if from another room.

-Your diligence in this “backwards” training is a must for the pups mental well being.
+Your diligence in this “backward” training is a must for the pups mental well-being.

 For all you new owners…although the room to room following is endearing… don’t let it become constant.
 Nurture bonding but don’t let the pup become glued to you.
 It isn’t mentally healthy for your angel.